louism517/louism517.github.io/_posts/2017-08-31-linuxkit-on-aws.markdown

 Furthermore it is entirely possible, and probably expected, that you run something like Docker or Kubernetes to enable dynamic scheduling of applications.
 So we are by no means limited only to the applications which are baked into the image.

 In order to run this image on AWS we need to turn it into an AMI.
-Going back to the `moby build` command above; apart from the name of the resulting image and the yaml defintion, we have also specified a size parameter and an output format.
+Going back to the `moby build` command above; apart from the name of the resulting image and the yaml definition, we have also specified a size parameter and an output format.
 There are several different output formats to choose from, depending on which kind of host system the image is to be run.
 AWS AMIs require the `raw` output.

 We need to take that raw output and convert it to an AMI.
 Linuxkit makes this easily achievable through the `linuxkit push` command.
 Under the hood, the `linuxkit push` command does a few things: it uploads the raw disk to an S3 bucket, then initiates an import-snapshot job through [VM Import/Export service](http://docs.aws.amazon.com/vm-import/latest/userguide/vmimport-import-snapshot.html) to create an EBS snapshot from that raw disk image.
 Finally it creates an AMI using that snapshot.

 Clearly we’ll need an S3 bucket to upload to, but we also need to configure an IAM role called _vmimport_ and allow the Virtual Machine Import Export service to assume it.

 We’ll use [Terraform](https://www.terraform.io/) to manage these entities as not only is it in the title of this post, but it makes tidying everything up that much easier.
 So, given a directory structure that now looks like this: